The HobbitHouse Ilustrated Glossary of Woodworking terms

 corner half lap with double dovetail --- A corner half lap joint in which the two planks meet at right angles at their ends but where the two laps are both cut at an angle to make them each a half dovetail.
 This is another one that is best explained by example, so here you go:

-corner tongue and groove --- A joint that can't figure out whether it is a mortise and tenon joint or a tongue and groove joint.
+corner tongue and groove --- A joint that can't figure out whether it is a blind mortise and tenon joint, a stopped tongue and groove joint, or a shouldered dado joint and which decided that it was none of the above and damned well needed its own name, by gum!
 It's very useful for joining table rails to the legs.
-Best shown by examples, so here you go:
+Best shown by examples, so see below.
+Not shown is that this kind of joint is normally supported by a corner brace.

 crossed edge full lap --- A crossed full lap joint where the two mating pieces are presented to each other edge to edge instead of face to face.
 Example: